tapilew/equilibrio-alpha/README.md

 - [ ] Setup Wagmi
 - [ ] Add BlockDAG Primordial Testnet to Wagmi (Viem)
 - [ ] Basic Merchant Dashboard UI
+- [ ] Integrate Lemon Squeezy API into the dashboard?

 ## 📌 Summary

-**TuriStable Protocol** provides Panama's tourism SMEs with a **smart-contract-enabled dashboard** to seamlessly **manage international USD Coin (USDC) payments at a fraction of traditional costs**.
-Leveraging USDC, a globally recognized stablecoin known for its **transparency and full backing**, our platform allows businesses to confidently accept payments from international tourists.
+**TuriStable Protocol** provides Panama's tourism SMEs with a **simple, mobile-first web application acting as a smart-contract-enabled Point-of-Sale (POS) tool**.
+It allows businesses to seamlessly **manage international USD Coin (USDC) payments at a fraction of traditional costs**.
+Leveraging USDC, a globally recognized stablecoin known for its **transparency and full backing**, our platform empowers businesses to confidently accept payments from international tourists using just their smartphone or tablet.
 Secure, automated on-chain settlement eliminates the high fees and integration hassles of outdated systems.
 The free dashboard provides a **verifiable transaction history**, enabling **effortless bookkeeping** alongside your existing fiat records using tools you already know.

-Our ETH Canal MVP demonstrates this core value: a simple, free dashboard allowing Panamanian tourism SMEs to generate payment links, track incoming USDC payments processed via a low-fee BlockDAG smart contract, and export transaction data—making **stablecoin** payments accessible, trustworthy, and profitable.
+Our ETH Canal MVP demonstrates this core value: a simple, free **standalone POS web app** allowing Panamanian tourism SMEs to generate payment links/QR codes, track incoming USDC payments processed via a low-fee BlockDAG smart contract, and export transaction data—making **stablecoin** payments accessible, trustworthy, and profitable.

 ---